mfosterw/cookiestocracy/README.rst

     $ python manage.py createsuperuser

 * To test logging in with a third party provider, you will need oauth keys from the provider you're using.
-See the information on `django-allauth`_ for `GitHub`_ and `Google`_ keys respectively, and once you have the keys create environment variables named `<provider>-CLIENT-ID` and `<provider>-SECRET`.
-  Once you have these set up, log in normally with your provider.
-For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.
+See the information on `django-allauth`_ for `GitHub`_ and `Google`_ keys respectively, and once you have the keys set the environment variables ``<provider>-CLIENT-ID`` and ``<provider>-SECRET`` in ``.envs/.local/.django`` and ``.envs/.local/.node``.
+Once you have these set up, log in through your provider with the button on the homepage.
+For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or your browsers of choice), so that you can see  how the site behaves for both kinds of users.

     .. note::
         Accounts created through the admin page do not have a normal way to